tarun1982/gcx-new/doc/README.md

-GCXX Core
+GCX Core
 =====================

 Setup
 ---------------------
-[GCXX Core](http://gcx.org/wallet) is the original GCXX client and it builds the backbone of the network.
-However, it downloads and stores the entire history of GCXX transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[GCX Core](http://gcx.org/wallet) is the original GCX client and it builds the backbone of the network.
+However, it downloads and stores the entire history of GCX transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run GCXX on your native platform.
+The following are some helpful notes on how to run GCX on your native platform.

 ### Unix